 During the primary and early elementary levels (grades Pre-K-2), careful attention is paid towards laying the foundation for solid reading, writing, thinking, and listening skills later on.
 Students are introduced to their letters, phonics, and rudimentary grammar concepts; read-alouds are often employed within the classroom setting as well.
 We employ a combination of basal readers, picture books, and chapter books to cultivate a variety of foundational reading skills.
 Further, by grade 1, students are introduced to Latin in order to master word decoding skills through the time-tested mastery of word roots (approximately 50-60% of English words are derived from Latin).
 Essentially, we seek to employ the best methods of early childhood literacy, which are a combination of time tested strategies and contemporary innovations.

-Intermediate grades (3-4) focus on the complete mastery of critical skills learned in during the primary grades, but with an orientation towards the reading of texts, discussing those texts, and writing about them.
+Intermediate grades (3-5) focus on the complete mastery of critical skills learned in during the primary grades, but with an orientation towards the reading of texts, discussing those texts, and writing about them.
 We stress the value and role of traditional English grammar as well.
 Our texts include a certain canon of classic texts (typically abridged classic literature texts, the lives of the Saints, and stories from the Bible) which provide crucial background knowledge for the reading of unabridged texts later.
 However, we balance this with the continued use of textbooks, writing assessments, and informational texts.
-Additionally, students will continue with the methodical study of Latin, moving from one day a week to two days a week, with not only the continued study of important word roots, but introductory grammar concepts.
+Additionally, students will continue with the methodical study of Latin, moving from one day a week to two days a week (grade 3) and 3 days per week (grade 4), with not only the continued study of important word roots, but introductory grammar concepts.
 By the end of fourth grade, students should have a good foundation in English grammar, acquaintance with morally formative core texts from Western tradition, and a mastery of core writing skills.
+By fifth grade, students will take four days of Latin per week, mastering the first and second conjugations, 150 Latin word roots, a host of classical phrases, the basic prayers of the Rosary and Mass, and all five noun declensions.
+Last, fifth grade students will divide into Honors and Regular Literature for the study of classic pieces of literature within the context of our Diocesan curriculum.

 The Middle School levels build upon the foundation laid in the elementary grades, culminating in mastery of the writing process and the analytical reading of more sophisticated texts.
-The objective of our fifth and sixth grade writing curriculum is a complete mastery of English grammar concepts and the writing process.
-Students on these two grade levels will intensively review and learn all grammar concepts, apply the writing process to the most common writing genres, and analytically write in relation to texts read in Literature, Religion, Social Studies, Music, and Art classes.
+The objective of our sixth grade writing curriculum is a complete mastery of English grammar concepts and the writing process.
+Students on this grade level will intensively review and learn all grammar concepts, apply the writing process to the most common writing genres, and analytically write in relation to texts read in Literature, Religion, Social Studies, Music, and Art classes.
 It is on this level that students begin to move away from traditional textbooks and into the world of classic literature; however, we strive to balance such readings with non-fictional texts as well.
 At this level, the students study approximately 20 new English vocabulary terms/week, and will gain mastery of approximately 150 new Latin roots per year.
-Currently, all fifth graders study Latin twice per week to this end, and sixth graders study Latin four days per week with a Latin instructor.
+Currently, all sixth graders study Latin four days per week with a Latin instructor.
 The grammar concepts studied in Latin are contrasted with English to reinforce an orderly, systematic approach to language.
-However, in 2017-2018 all students in grades 5-8 will have four days of Latin instruction per week (full class periods).

 Honors Literature Program: